-Restarting After Extended Burns
+Restarting After Extended or Overnight Burns

-- 1) Open door and rake hot embers towards the front of the heater.
-Add a couple of dry, split logs on top of embers, close door. - 2) Adjust air control to "H" (high) and in just a few minutes, logs should begin burning. - 3) After wood has charred, reset air control to desired setting. - 4) When burning at a slow rate for extended periods, occasionally maintain a strong fire under supervision for a couple of hours to relieve firebox and chimney deposits as well as any of the deposits on the glass.
+- Open door and rake hot embers towards the front of the heater.
+Add a couple of dry, split logs on top of embers, close door. - 2) Adjust air control to "High" position(all the way to the left) and in just a few minutes, logs should begin burning. - 3) After wood has charred, reset air control to desired setting. - 4) When burning at a slow rate for extended periods, occasionally maintain a strong fire under supervision for a couple of hours to remove firebox and chimney of deposits as well as any of the deposits on the glass.